 The Program began in 2007 as a response to a request from a Primrose resident, who was also a Bihl Haus Docent.
 She felt that too many residents were leading isolated lives locked in their apartments.
-The initial class proved so popular that by the end of the year three classes were being offered.
+The initial class, taught by artist Joyce Stache, proved so popular that by the end of the year three classes were being offered.
 One of the highlights of the GO!
 Arts Program is when a Golden completes her or his first artwork.
 It shows that they have been able to let their imaginations experience images and memories long lost to time and, in many cases, to pain.
 Many families respond more positively to the Golden artists because they no longer dwell on the negative or health issues and other problems.

 Many residents move to Primrose after suffering a traumatic event in their lives—loss of a spouse, job, or home, and in some cases the onset of disease and chronic health problems.
 Some can no longer drive, which results in extreme isolation.
 These factors can lead to loneliness, depression, and failing health.
 Our experience shows that community-based senior art programs run by professional artists promote health and prevent disease.
 It also has a positive impact on seniors maintaining independence and on reducing dependence, and therefore appears to reduce risk factors that drive the need for long-term care.

-In addition to regular art classes, the Program also offers yoga at Bihl Haus on Wednesday mornings with Dr. Sreedhara A.R.
-A medical doctor from Bangalore, India, Dr. Sreedhara is also a Yoga Master as well as an accomplished dancer in the tradition of Bharathanatyam, one of the most beautiful, subtle, sophisticated, and graceful dance forms in the world.
-Dr. Sreedhara reaches out to the Goldens through yoga to help heal their minds and bodies, and explores the mind-body-spirit through yoga and dance.
+In addition to regular art classes, the Program also offers yoga at Bihl Haus on Tuesday mornings with Dr. Sreedhara A.R.
+A medical doctor from Bangalore, India, Dr. Sreedhara is also a Yoga Master as well as an accomplished dancer in the tradition of Bharathanatyam, one of the most beautiful, subtle, sophisticated and graceful dance forms in the world.
+Dr. Sreedhara reaches out to the Goldens through yoga to help heal their minds and bodies, and explores the mind-body-spirit connection through yoga and dance.

 Bihl Haus Arts is an art classroom during the week, when the Goldens set up and take down folding tables and chairs as needed for the various classes.
 The space is also available free of charge for community meetings on some evenings during the week.
 After the last class on Thursdays, the Goldens put away the tables and chairs and tidy up the space.
 Then it becomes the gallery—Bihl Haus Arts—, which is free and open to the public on Fridays and Saturdays from 1 to 4 pm.
 During that time, the gallery is staffed by Bihl Haus Docents.
 At 4 pm on Saturday, the Docents on duty set up the space once again for class on Monday.
 And the cycle repeats.
-Bihl Haus Arts is a jumpin’ joint everyday of the week, except Sunday, when it rests.
-(Updated April 2013)
+Bihl Haus Arts is a jumpin’ joint most days of the week, except Sunday, when it rests.
+(Updated July 2015)